cslovell/thor/readme.md

 This project is challenging and unique because:
 1. It is a multi-class multi-label classification task, which is much harder than binary or multi-class single-label classification tasks.
 2. The amount of data we received from DARPA is massive and unique.
-It contains millions of disaster-related documents that cannot be found anywhere else.
 3. We build advanced models to solve this challenge.
-They include Machine Learning, Deep Learning, Information Retrieval, Knowledge Graph, etc.
+They include Machine Learning, Information Retrieval, Knowledge Graph, etc.

 ## Dataset ##
 One sample document JSON object looks like this (text part is shortened):